sifank/DLIdigiswitch/INSTALL.md

 the driver you will need also: cmake, libindi-dev, and git (maybe more, do let me what other dependencies you find - I'll update the list)

 The driver is only compatible with firmware version 3.1.0 or higher.
-Please update the firmware for the Azimuth & Shutter controllers before using this driver.

-INDI NexDome driver is released as a 3rd party driver in source and binary packages.
+INDI DLI digiswitch driver is released as a in source and binary packages.
 It is compatible with libindi >= v1.8.2

-Under Ubuntu, you can install the driver via:
+DEPENDENCIES:

+- sudo apt install build-essential devscripts debhelper fakeroot cdbs software-properties-common cmake pkg-config libmysqlclient-dev
-sudo add-apt-repository ppa:mutlaqja/ppa
+- sudo add-apt-repository ppa:mutlaqja/ppa

-(To be completed)
+- sudo apt install libindi-dev libnova-dev libz-dev libgsl-dev

 Installation